badjtsx/ShrinkLDPlayer/README.md

 > - The vmdk should shrink by 1GB.
 If you want to shrink it more, you can increase the count in step 9 from 1024 (1GB) to a bigger number (You can go overboard, it won't delete files you never deleted).

 1. Launch the LDPlayer instance you want to shrink.
-2. In "Settings > Other settings > ADB debugging" choose "Open local connetion".
+2. In "Settings > Other settings > ADB debugging" choose "Open local connetion", also make sure Root Permission is enabled.
 3. Without closing the emulator, open cmd/powershell.
 4. Change directory to where LDPlayer is installed using ```cd C:\LDPlayer\LDPlayer9```.
 5. Run the command ```adb devices``` (cmd) or ```.\adb devices``` (powershell).
 If the output lists a device (emulator-5556   device) then you're good to go if not make sure step 2 is done and the LDPlayer instance is Launched.